Multiplying Fractions Lesson Plan for Teachers

 • This is just a sample lesson plan, you can adjust and modify it as per your student’s understanding and curriculum.

-• Lesson Plan on Understanding and working with Rational Numbers
+• Lesson Plan for Teachers on Understanding Units of Measurement

 Duration: 45 minutes